Sunderland weather forecast: Bright sunshine but this is when cloud could spoil plans later

 What will the weather be like tomorrow in Sunderland?

-Tomorrow will be overcast throughout, with a chance of light showers.
-Maximum temperature of 8C.
+Tomorrow will see sunshine throughout most of the day, with a maximum temperature of 8C.

 What is the long-term forecast for Sunderland?